dizmo/Accordion/README.md

 each header `content` has an `icon` and a `text`.
 Finally, each `body` as a `content` which can be filled a custom payload.

-Please note panel `#1` has `data-state='active'` causing the panel to be shown by default: without any such `data-state` set to `active` by default the list of all panels would be shown instead.
+Please note that panel `#1` has `data-state='active'` causing the panel to be shown by default: without any such `data-state` set to `active` by default the list of all panels would be shown instead.

 Structure: Unlisted panels
 --------------------------